ierdss/task-generator/README.md

 ## Purpose

-My goal is to make the Udemy courses into digestible chunks for myself and to add those tasks into my system in Todoist.
+My goal is to split the Udemy courses into digestible chunks for myself and to add those tasks into my system in Todoist.
 However, I am just too lazy to create multiple tasks on Todoist one by one.

+This is a simple console program, not a webscraper.

 <details>
 <summary>Udemy already has checkboxes, why?</summary>